felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

-This page depends on `SettingsPage, SearchPage` widgets, which we will create next
+You'll notice that page depends on `SettingsPage, SearchPage` widgets, which we will create next.

 ### SettingsPage

+TODO: The Settings Page does this...

 ```dart
 // lib/settings/view/settings_page.dart (done)